 VA diagnostic and treatment services include:

-- Emergency inpatient and outpatient care in VA facilities
+- Emergency inpatient and outpatient care

 - Routine medical care

 Some services may require a co-payment.
 It depends on your eligibility and priority status.